 - Vegetables such as carrots, tomatoes, pumpkins, red pepper, etc.

-In order to give more detailed information, we will provide a list which is not definitive at all, of foods which are ordered from highest to lowest according to their content of beta-carotene in micro-grams per gram of product:
+In order to give more detailed information, we will provide an approximate list of foods, from highest to lowest according to their of beta-carotene content in micro-grams per gram of product:

 - Purslane 4650